yeokm1/ssim-cuda/README.md

 ###Installing Dependencies

 1. Install Visual Studio 2012 (VS2012 codenamed vc11).
 Install latest update which is "Update 4" at this time.
-Make sure to install VS2012 before CUDA drivers so the CUDA installer can install the VS Plugin properly.
+Make sure to install VS2012 <b>before</b> CUDA drivers so the CUDA installer can install the VS Plugin properly.
 2. [Download CUDA 6.5](https://developer.nvidia.com/cuda-downloads).
 Select custom install.
 Check the everything except 3D vision as I don't use it.
 Let the installer override your current graphics drivers if yours is the older version.
 3. [Download OpenCV 2.4.9](https://github.com/Itseez/opencv/releases) source zip.
 Do not use the installable exe as that does not come with CUDA support.
+Unzip to `C:\opencv`
 4. [Download Cmake 3.0.1 Win32 installer](http://www.cmake.org/cmake/resources/software.html).
 During installation, add Cmake to system path of all users.

 ###Compiling OpenCV
+1. Open CMake GUI as administrator so it access all directories.
+2. Click "Configure", choose Visual Studio 11 2012, "Default native compilers".
+3. Search for CUDA.
+For CUDA_ARCH_BIN, remove all the numbers except the number of your current GPU architecture.
+For example, I use a GeForce 650 which has a compute capability (CC) of 3.0.
+Use this [list](https://developer.nvidia.com/cuda-gpus) to look up the CC of your GPU.
+We remove other numbers to shorten compilation time by only compiling for the CC we want.
+4. Clear the CUDA_ARCH_PTX field.
+Tick CUDA_FAST_MATH, WITH_CUDA and BUILD_opencv_gpu.
+Check that CUDA_TOOLKIT_ROOT_DIR is correctly populated.
+5. To speed up compilation even more, I untick BUILD_TESTS and BUILD_PERF_TESTS.
+6. Click Generate.